main article: inculcation

 understanding the philosophy

-• What one must understand is, in the side of ODEs: Lagrangian, Hamiltonian etc really do not care about the spacetime, or what you are trying to describe even: give it a ray of light in Newtonian spcaetime, or a point particle moving around a black hole (Swartzchild spacetime): the description remains the same.
+• For instance, what one must understand is (among many other things), in the side of ODEs: Lagrangian, Hamiltonian etc really do not care about the spacetime, or what you are trying to describe even: give it a ray of light in Newtonian spcaetime, or a point particle moving around a black hole (Swartzchild spacetime): the description remains the same.

 • Configuration space Lagrangian dynamics, any other ODE